Hayes returns from injury, scores on power play

 Kevin Hayes returns from injury, scores on power play for Rangers

-Center had suffered lower-body injury last Sunday in Rangers’ loss to Vegas.
+The center had suffered a lower-body injury last Sunday in the Rangers’ loss to Vegas.

 Center Kevin Hayes, who suffered a lower-body injury in last Sunday’s game in Las Vegas, was given a 50-50 chance at best to play against the Islanders, according to coach Alain Vigneault.